lightelfua/esphome-hdmi-cec/README.md

 UPDATE: I'm no longer maintaining this.
-Go checkout this excellent alternative from @Palakis: https://github.com/Palakis/esphome-native-hdmi-cec
+Go checkout this excellent alternative from @Palakis: https://github.com/Palakis/esphome-native-hdmi-cec.
+It is a drop-in replacement.

 # HDMI-CEC ESPHome Component